Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Discussion

-All of the models we consider in our demonstration of Bayesian tools for model criticism in Section \ref{sec:checking} do not require external covariate information.
-However, as discussed in Section \ref{sec:models}, many proposed models for ARD accommodate external covariate information, typically collected for the respondents, but occassionally for the subpopulations or, more rarely, a combination thereof, such as the level of respect covariates in \citet{paniotto2009estimating}'s ARD study.
+None of the models we consider in our demonstration of Bayesian tools for model criticism in Section \ref{sec:checking} require external covariate information.
+However, as discussed in Section \ref{sec:models}, many proposed models for ARD accommodate external covariate information, typically collected for the respondents, but occasionally for the subpopulations or, more rarely, a combination thereof, such as the level of respect covariates in \citet{paniotto2009estimating}'s ARD study.
 Some models explicitly depend on external covariate information to model nonrandom mixing.
-While the posterior predictive checks and cross-validation measures we examine can be performed for ARD models that include covariates, metrics to examine the specific impact of covariates in ARD models and could allow for variable selection are greatly needed.}
+While the posterior predictive checks and cross- validation measures we examine can be performed for ARD models that include covariates, metrics to examine { the specific impact of covariates in ARD models and covariate selection are important considerations, and have recently been considered in the literature \citet{laga2026evaluating}}.
+A large number of Bayesian ARD models have now been proposed and implemented for a wide range of important applications.
+However tools to compare and evaluate several competing models {remains an key open challenge.} While there has been valuable recent work in this direction, how to do model selection (for example) for all potential ARD models is unclear, and is a timely future direction to consider. {Taken together, these challenges highlight the need for a unified framework for evaluating and comparing ARD models in practice.
+This work puts existing research in the context of practical model checking workflows and highlights important directions for future research.}

-{{In Section~\ref{sec:model-sel} we considered the problem of model selection.
-This has not previously been considered for ARD models.
-While we considered a simple approach, utilising cross-validation to select an appropriate model, this is only applicable for some ARD models.
-We aim to highlight here that this is an important future research direction to improve the applicability of (Bayesian) ARD models.}}

 \begin{appendix}